mmartofel/azure-aks-rhacm/README.md

 8. Configure RHACM and integrate AKS cluster according to [rhacm_important_notice.txt](rhacm_important_notice.txt) instructions.

+--- Note:
+I'm not covering details about Azur environment setup as it may vary.
+Two of the scripts 01_azure_env.sh and 02_az_login.sh are provided for your convenience.
+They are simple enough and self explanatory.

 ### Project Screenshots

 After successful installation of RHACM operator and integration to AKS cluster you should see effects like on the following screenshots: